jradame/tiptrack-app/README.md

 # TipTrack

-A mobile tip tracking app for bartenders who deserve to know what they actually made.
+A mobile tip tracking app for bartenders and servers who deserve to know what they actually made.

 Built with React Native, Expo, and Supabase.
+Available on the App Store.

 ---

 ## The Problem

-Bartenders earn inconsistent income from cash tips, credit card tips, and mandatory tip-outs to support staff.
+Bartenders and servers earn inconsistent income from cash tips, credit card tips, and mandatory tip-outs to support staff.
 Most track earnings using memory, notes apps, or pen and paper.
-Without clear visibility into actual take-home pay, it's nearly impossible to budget, plan savings, or know which shifts and venues are worth the effort.
+Without clear visibility into actual take-home pay, it is nearly impossible to budget, plan savings, or know which shifts and venues are worth the effort.

 ## The Solution

-TipTrack lets bartenders log complete shifts in under 30 seconds, calculates tip-outs automatically, and gives a clear view of weekly and monthly earnings across multiple venues.
+TipTrack lets tipped workers log complete shifts in under 30 seconds, calculates tip-outs automatically, and gives a clear view of weekly and monthly earnings across multiple venues.

 ---

 ## Features

-- **Auth** - Email sign up and login with session persistence via AsyncStorage
+- **Auth** - Email sign up, login, forgot password, and account deletion with session persistence via AsyncStorage
-- **Dashboard** - Weekly take-home hero number, all-time stats, recent shifts with effective hourly rate
+- **Dashboard** - Weekly take-home hero number, all-time stats, recent shifts with effective hourly rate, and delete account
-- **Log Shift** - Date, venue, hours, cash and credit tips with live tip-out breakdown and real-time take-home calculation
+- **Log Shift** - Date, venue, shift type (day/night), hours, cash and credit tips, optional sales, notes, with live tip-out breakdown and real-time take-home calculation
-- **Venues** - Create venues with fully custom tip-out roles (name, percentage, applies to total or credit tips)
+- **Venues** - Create venues with base hourly wage, optional sales tracking toggle, and fully custom tip-out roles (name, percentage, applies to total or credit tips)
 - **History** - Full shift log filtered by week, month, or all time.
-Tap any shift to expand the full breakdown including effective hourly rate.
-Delete shifts.
+Tap any shift to expand the full breakdown.
+Edit and delete shifts.
+CSV export.
+- **Analytics** - Week-over-week comparison, earnings by day of week, monthly totals over 6 months, and venue breakdown
 - **Cloud sync** - All data synced via Supabase with row-level security so users only ever see their own data

 ---

 ## Stack

-- React Native + Expo
+- React Native + Expo (~54)
 - TypeScript
-- Supabase (PostgreSQL + Auth + RLS)
+- Supabase (PostgreSQL + Auth + RLS + Edge Functions)
 - React Navigation (Bottom Tabs + Native Stack)
 - AsyncStorage